A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations

 \section{Numerical studies}

-In this section, we explore the empirical power, computational trade-offs, and type-I error rates of our method, comparing against the random Fourier features (RFF) approach of~\cite{choi2024computational} and the compress-then-test (CTT) method of~\cite{domingo-enrich2023CompressThenTest}.
+In this section, we explore the empirical power, computational trade-offs, and type-I error rates of our method, comparing against the random Fourier features (RFF) approach of~\cite{choi2024computational} and the compress-then-test (CTT) method of~\cite{fixed_domingo-enrich2023CompressThenTest}.

-For Nyström landmark selection, we consider both uniform sampling and AKRLS computed using the method of~\cite{musco2017RecursiveSamplingNystrom}.
 Throughout our experiments, we employ a Gaussian kernel $κ(x,y)=\exp(-‖x-y‖^2/(2h^2)),$ where the bandwidth $h$ is set to the median inter-point Euclidean distance, estimated from a subset of 2000 randomly selected instances.

+Regarding landmark selection, we consider both uniform sampling and AKRLS using the recursive ridge leverage score sampling method of~\cite{musco2017RecursiveSamplingNystrom}.
+For AKRLS we rely on the official implementation\footnote{\url{https://github.com/axelv/recursive-nystrom/tree/master}}, which only requires specifying the number of landmarks and the kernel parameters.

+For the CTT test, we follow the indications of the authors' implementation\footnote{\url{https://github.com/microsoft/goodpoints}}, which requires the resulting bin size to divide each sample size exactly.
+We then choose the number of bins per sample $s$ as the divisor of $n_X$ closest to $\sqrt{n_X}$ (with $n_X = n_Y$).
+This ensures that the bin sizes remain integer-valued while yielding an $s$ that scales as $\sqrt{n_X}$.

-We set the test level at $\alpha=0.05$ and estimate the null distribution of the test statistic using $\mathcal{P}=199$ permutations.
+We set the test level at $\alpha = 0.05$ and estimate the null distribution of the test statistic using $\mathcal{P} = 199$ permutations.
 Power estimates are averaged over 400 repetitions, while type-I error rates are averaged over 1000 repetitions.
-Error bars represent Wilson score intervals at the 95\% confidence level \pcite{newcombe1998two}.
-We employ CTT with default parameters from the authors' implementation unless specified otherwise.
-Our implementation is open-source and available in Python\footnote{\url{https://github.com/mletizia/nystrom-mmd}}.
+Error bars represent 95\% Wilson score confidence intervals for the underlying Bernoulli success probability \pcite{newcombe1998two}.
+Our implementation is open-source and available in Python. \footnote{\url{https://github.com/mletizia/nystrom-mmd}}